urbit/urbit.org/content/blog/iot.md

 these weaknesses as nonstarters.

 However, it's important to understand why the current IoT model works like this at all.
-I claim that it ultimately stems from the fact that today's IoT products are primitive moons for which you do not operate the parent planet.
+I posit that it ultimately stems from the fact that today's IoT products are primitive moons for which you do not operate the parent planet.
 On Earth, almost every IoT device is necessarily married with the Software as a Service (SaaS) paradigm because people don't have personal servers that could do all the